 Fishing is also a popular activity here and you can catch just about anything in the Puget Sound.
 You may also enjoy boating, sailing, surfing, or any other type of water sport and it can all be done here at Saltwater State Park.
 Pets are welcome at the park as long as they are restrained and supervised at all times, but they are not allowed on the beach.

 Dash Point State Park Campground

 Most sites are paved and offer partial shade.
-If you’re looking for more privacy you may want to choose a site that is further from others.
+If you are looking for more privacy, you may want to choose a site that is further from others.
 Amenities at this campground include a dump station, six showers, and four restrooms, including a modern restroom on the beach.
-The park features an amphitheater, two covered picnic shelters that may be reserved, and 20 unsheltered picnic tables available on a first-come, first-served basis.
+The park features an amphitheater, two covered picnic shelters that may be reserved, and 20 unsheltered picnic tables, available on a first-come, first-served basis.